artiam99/Rubik-s-Cube-Solver/README.md

 algoritm in an autimatically generated text files.
 The Code is generating the algorithm using Ortega's Corner Solving Method and Beyer-Hardwick's Edge Solving Method.

 Place the algorithm in the Arduino Ide COM port and run the program it will Start Solving the Cube.
-Don't forget to change the stepper motor pins in the arduino code.
+Don't forget to change the stepper motor pin numbers in the arduino code.
 It depends on your circuit arrangements.

 ### Main Robot Components -